altsaxofon/forest-timber-map/README.md

-# Swedish Historic Housing and Forest Coverage Datasets
+# Swedish Historic Housing and Forest Coverage

 This repository provides datasets and accompanying resources for a study of historical housing construction techniques in Sweden and their relationship with historic forest coverage.